Federal Stafford (Direct) Loans

 - You must complete a Direct Stafford Loan Master Promissory Note (MPN).
 The Stafford MPN is good for ten years, provided at least one Stafford Loan is disbursed to you within the first 12 months after signing.

-- If you are a first time borrower, you must complete an Entrance Interview.
+- If you are a first time borrower, you must complete an Entrance Counseling.

 - Maintain Satisfactory Academic Progress for Financial Aid.